Stiffstream/json_dto/README.md

 ```

 *NOTE.* It might be necessary to set up `MXX_RU_CPP_TOOLSET` environment variable,
-see Mxxx_ru documentation for further details.
+see Mxx_ru documentation for further details.

 # How to use it?